-■ Sweeter with time
+Sweeter with time

 "Again, I'll use condensing boilers whenever they fit the application," said Foley.
-"But when it doesn't fit, we look at other Burnham brand boilers first.
-I still use their V-8, Independence and MegaSteam models on a pretty regular basis.
+"But where it doesn't, we look at Burnham boilers first.
+I still use their V-8, V-9, Independence and Mega Steam models on a pretty regular basis.
 As a matter of fact, I installed my first Series 2 in 1987, when I worked for Arlington Heating."

 Since then, the Series 2 has only changed for the better.
+The addition of the IHC control module not only eliminated standing pilot ignition per last year's implementation of the

-The implementation of last year's Energy Independence and Security Act (EISA), eliminated standing pilot models, but also brought about additional capabilities in the form of the IHC boiler control system.
-Additional capabilities also include the ability to easily add Auxiliary High Limit and Low Water Cut-Off kits.
-That's without mentioning the Portable Diagnostic Display - which provides the same type of touch-screen convenience and ease of use as the touchscreen display which come standard on the Burnham Alpine high efficiency condensing boiler.
+Energy Independence and Security Act (EISA), but brought with it the capability to easily add plug-and-play Auxiliary High Limit and Low Water Cut-Off kits.